Imperial Chemical Industries: Argentina

 it operates an integrated production site with commercial offices in Buenos Aires.
-Since 2009 it has made sulphuric acid with ISO certification under the company name Akzo Nobel Functional Chemicals S.A.
+Since 2009 it has made sulphuric acid with ISO certification under the company name Akzo Nobel Functional Chemicals S.A. - now Nouryon.

 It also had an operation at Palmira, Mendoza, for its Wine Chemicals Division, that manufactured tartaric acid, wine alcohol and grapeseed oil from natural raw material coming from the wine industry in the provinces of Mendoza and San Juan.
 This operation held 10% world market share for tartaric acid.
 It was sold in 2008 and currently operates as Derivados Vínicos S.A.
 (DERVINSA).

 Australia

 The subsidiary ICI Australia Ltd established the Dry Creek Saltfields at Dry Creek north of Adelaide, South Australia, in 1940, with an associated soda ash plant at nearby Osborne.
 In 1989, these operations were sold to Penrice Soda Products.

 An ICI plant was built at Botany Bay in New South Wales in the 1940s and was part of the Orica demerger in 1997.
 This plant once manufactured paints, plastics and industrial chemicals such as solvents.
 It had been detirmined to be the source of the Botany Bay Groundwater Plume contamination of a local aquifer.